PeterMarshall29/book1/_sources/jupyternotebooks/while_loops.md

 stored-program computer (the EDSAC).
 It was written and run by David Wheeler in the computer laboratory in Cambridge University, England, on May 6, 1949, to calculate and print a simple list of squares like this:
-Its generally better to use for loops in C++, but while loops exist too.
+It’s generally better to use for-loops in C++, but while-loops exist too.

 ```{list-table}